From Kleisli Categories to Commutative C*-algebras: Probabilistic Gelfand Duality: Introduction

 \section{Introduction}

 There are several notions of computation.
 We have the classical notion of computation, probabilistic computation, where a computer may make random choices, and quantum computation, which uses quantum mechanical interference and measurement.
 Normally we would consider classical computation to be done on sets, probabilistic computation on spaces with a measure, and quantum computation on Hilbert spaces.
 We can instead use categories with $C^*$-algebras as objects and a choice of either *-homomorphisms (called MIU-map below) or positive unital maps as the morphisms.
+We note at this point that positive unital maps coincide with \emph{completely} positive unital maps if either the domain or codomain of a map is a commutative $C^*$-algebra, but not in general.
 The general outline is represented in this table.

-While the quantum case is an important source of motivation, we will be concerned with the classical and probabilistic cases in this article.
+While the quantum case is an important source of motivation, we will deal more with the classical and probabilistic cases in this article.
 In particular, we will relate the alternative method of representing probabilistic computation, using monads, to the $C^*$-algebraic approach.

 In recent years the methods and tools of category theory have been applied to Hilbert spaces --- see \textit{e.g.}~\cite{AbramskyC09} and the references there --- and also to $C^{*}$-algebras, see for instance~\cite{Pelletier93,DualityMarkov}.
 In this paper we show that clearly distinguishing different types of homomorphisms of $C^*$-algebras already brings quite some clarity.
 Moreover, we demonstrate the relevance of monads (and their Kleisli and Eilenberg-Moore categories) in this field.
 The aforementioned paper~\cite{Pelletier93} concerns itself with only the *-homomorphisms (\textit{i.e.}~with the MIU-maps in our terminology).